Wearing away by scraping, rubbing or impact. The progressive wearing away of a tire in service.

 A radial tire made with steel belts as opposed to textile belts.

-Indicates the tires ability to navigate the twists and turns of everyday driving conditions, as well as the ability to provide good "on-centre" steering feel and true tracking for highway driving.
+Indicates the tires ability to navigate the twists and turns of everyday driving conditions, as well as the ability to provide good "on-center" steering feel and true tracking for highway driving.

 A hard metal or plastic rivet which is inserted into a pinned tire for the purpose of improving winter traction.